elastic/e2e-testing/e2e/_suites/helm/README.md

 2. Configure the version of the tools you want to test (Optional).

+This is an example of the optional configuration:

    ```shell
    # Depending on the versions used,
    export HELM_VERSION="3.2.2"        # Helm version: for Helm v2.x.x we have to initialise Tiller right after the k8s cluster